juri117/py-skyrc-charger/README.md

 ## supported devices

-this code was developed and tested using the T1000: https://www.skyrc.com/t1000 however chargers working with the original Charge Master software are likely to work as well.
+this code was developed and tested using the SkyRC T1000: https://www.skyrc.com/t1000 however chargers working with the original Charge Master software are likely to work as well.
 A list of supported devices is on the download page of Charge Master: https://www.skyrc.com/downloads

 **tested on linux only**, windows should also work, but it is more difficult to setup the usb driver